luisCermeno/commons-app/README.md

 ### FRONT-END:

-The front-end renders the web application interface.
-The design is based off material-UI components and the peer to peer comunication is established through the PeerJS library.
+The front-end renders the web application interface which is built based off material-UI's components.
+The peer-to-peer connection is established using the PeerJS library in Room.js.

+(Details in the file)

 #### Dependancies used: